HariSekhon/Knowledge-Base/github.md

 <https://github.com/HariSekhon/HariSekhon>

 GitLab uses this too but it puts a `Read more` link instead of displaying the whole page like GitHub.

+## Use Permalink URL References for Documentation or Support Issues

+When referencing GitHub lines or HTML anchors in [Documentation](documentation.md) or support issues, use a permalink URL instead of the default branch link, which can change and misdirect your line number or anchor references.

+A permalink uses the commit hashref so that it always goes to that fixed line or anchor in history.

+Press `y` on a page while browsing `GitHub.com` to change the current branch URL to a permalink hashref commit URL.